mighty-gerbils/gerbil/doc/reference/coroutine.md

 # Coroutines

-The `:std/coroutine` library provides support for continuation-based coroutines.
+The `:std/coroutine` library provides support for continuation-based and thread-based coroutines.

+Continuation-based coroutines are created with `coroutine`, while thread-based coroutines are created with `cothread`.
+Both types of coroutine are resumed with `continue` and yield results with `yield`.

+Continuation-based coroutines are more lightweight, but by virtue of implementation they cannot use `yield` inside finalizer blocks.
+Thread-based coroutines are more heavyweight, but don't suffer from this problem as they have a delimited dynamic scope.

 ::: tip usage
 (import :std/coroutine)